>> Click here to download the contents of this webpage as a PDF document.

 Documenting Disaster Losses

-1. What was the status of the farm or ranch the day before the disaster?
+1. The value of the farm or ranch assets before the disaster;

-2. What was the status of the farm or ranch the day after the disaster?
+2. The value of the farm or ranch assets after the disaster;

 Establishing the Pre-Disaster Value and Condition of Property